jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-01b.md

 In the cases provided for in items I and II, the Chief Justice of the Supreme Federal Court shall act as President and the sentence, which may only be issued by two-thirds of the votes of the Federal Senate, shall be limited to the loss of office with disqualification to hold any public office for a period of eight years, without prejudice to other applicable judicial sanctions.

-## SECTION 5: Deputies and Senators
+## Section 5: Deputies and Senators

 Article 53.
 Deputies and Senators enjoy civil and criminal inviolability on account of any of their opinions, words and votes.